l2iterative/ed255190/README.md

 We do not have an accurate number for the current implementation that uses patched `ed25519-dalek` crate.
 But running [the benchmark of EdDSA signature verification](https://github.com/risc0/risc0/blob/main/benchmarks/methods/guest/src/bin/ed25519_verify.rs) in RISC Zero, which performs a full-fleged signature verification, it takes 615819 cycles.
 A microbenchmark suggests that SHA512 takes 217783 cycles.
-We estimate that for ed25519, we do not have significant improvement over the existing implementation that uses `ed25519-dalek`.
+We estimate that for ed25519 with a fixed point and a non-fixed point, we do not have significant improvement over the existing implementation that uses `ed25519-dalek`.

 ### Tendermint with cache